 The bank purchases Pass Through Certificate (PTC) to meet Priority Sector Lending targets, in line with the regulatory requirements.
-The risks pertaining to credit, legal, counterparty etc. is analysed before purchasing PTC.
+The risks pertaining to credit, legal, counterparty etc. has been analysed before purchasing PTC.

 As an investor, the Bank chooses the originator based on internal due diligence and with specification on parameters (such as tenor, loan to value, seasoning etc.) of the underlying loans in the pool.
 The regulatory requirement of minimum seasoning (Minimum Holding Period), minimum retention requirement (MRR) is being adhered to.
-The SPV is rated both on local and international scale by external rating agencies, wherever applicable.
-An SPV/Trust (which is bankruptcy remote) is created by the seller/originator and an independent party is appointed as trustee.
+The SPV is rated both on local and international scale by external rating agencies.
+An SPV/Trust (which is bankruptcy remote) has been created by the seller/originator and an independent party has been appointed as trustee.
 The said pool is then assigned by the originator to the SPV/Trust.
 SPV/Trust issues an Information Memorandum (IM) outlining all the aspects of the transaction to the investor (SMBC) for private placement.
 Basis the information memorandum, a consideration is paid by the investor to the SPV for which SPV, basis the issue price per PTC, issues the PTCs (tradable instrument) to the investors (SMBC and originator).
 The PTCs are thereafter transferred from Demat account of the SPV Trust to the Demat account of the investors.
 The future receivables which are collected by the servicing agent, at defined frequency, are deposited in collection and payment account (CPA) of the SPV for onward remittance to various stakeholders in line with the MRR requirements and waterfall mechanism as detailed in the transaction documents.

-The PTCs are classified in "Available for Sale" category of Investments in the Financial Statements.
+The PTCs are classified under Investments in the Financial Statement and the valuation of PTC's is carried out on quarterly basis as per the RBI/FIMMDA valuation guidelines.
+The depreciation upon valuation, if any, is provided for in the books of accounts on quarterly basis .
 From the monitoring perspective, the pool performance is analysed on monthly basis on parameters like collections, collection efficiency, pay-out details, prepayment, and foreclosures etc. The portfolio is also subjected to credit stress test to assess the impact on capital adequacy.